amatosolivo/amatosolivo/README.md

 ## 🔭 I’m currently working on

 - **Xentinel.app** – A security management platform for private security companies
-- **Sintetiza.com** – A prompt builder and catalog for users and prompt engineers
+- **Sintetiza.me** – A prompt builder and catalog for users and prompt engineers
 - Internal tools and architecture for scalable, multi-tenant SaaS applications

 ## 🌱 I’m currently learning